How much commissions to pay your partners? Learn the math and logic behind it. Read here →

 Let’s take a look at various factors that shape sales compensation:

-Salespeople with the same level of experience can earn different compensation packages depending on the industry they work in.
+Salespeople can earn different compensation packages depending on the industry they work in.

 Moreover, the compensation packages depend on: